bot-astro/astro-bot.space/content/terms-of-service.md

 By accessing or using the Service, you agree to be bound by these Terms.
 If you disagree with any part of the terms, then you may not access the Service.

 ## Use License
-Permission is granted to use the Service for personal, non-commercial transitory viewing only.
+Permission is granted to use the Service for personal or commercial use.
 This is the grant of a license, not a transfer of title.

 You may not:
 - Modify or copy the materials;
-- Use the materials for any commercial purpose, or for any public display (commercial or non-commercial);
 - Attempt to decompile or reverse engineer any software contained on the Service;
 - Remove any copyright or other proprietary notations from the materials; or
 - Transfer the materials to another person or "mirror" the materials on any other server.